adyen-examples/adyen-dotnet-online-payments/in-person-payments-loyalty-example/readme.md

 The basic flow is as follows:
 1. Make a card acquisition request
 2. Present your card on the terminal
+3. Terminal asks the shopper whether they want to sign-up for a loyalty program (collect +100 points on every purchase, and get a discount after 200 points)
+4. Terminal asks the shopper to:
   - Finish the the request with a payment: shopper pays and is signed up for the loyalty program if they consent.
   - Finish the request with a cancellation request: shopper only signs up for the loyalty program (without making a payment).